taKana671/PhotoEditor/README.md

 # Usage

 Download TkinterDnD2-0.3.zip from https://sourceforge.net/projects/tkinterdnd/files/TkinterDnD2/.
-Put folder 'TkinterDnD2' in that zip file in 'lib/site-packages'.
+Put folder 'TkinterDnD2' in that zip file in 'lib/site-packages' ('TkinterDnD2' is found in folder 'TkinterDnD2-03').
 Download tkdnd2.8-win32-x86_64.tar.gz from https://sourceforge.net/projects/tkdnd/files/.
 Put folder 'tkdnd2.8' in that tkdnd2.8-win32-x86_64.tar.gz in tcl or Library/lib (the same dir with tk8.6).